egonm12/ai-agent-workshop/README.md

 > From single prompts to a coordinated AI delivery loop.

+**This is not a "vibe coding" workshop.** You'll learn production-ready patterns for building quality software with AI assistance in your real projects.
+Focus is on systematic workflows, proper delegation, and maintainable outcomes.

 ## 0. Audience & Prerequisites [Core]

 Designed for software engineers comfortable with Git, Node (≥18), and basic LLM usage.
 You'll evolve a minimal multi-agent system (opencode + MCP) into a richer autonomous setup producing reusable artifacts (research summaries, specs, starter code).